Vasco Graça Moura

-Vasco Navarro da Graça Moura, GCSE GCIH OSE (3 January 1942 – 27 April 2014) was a Portuguese lawyer, writer, translator and politician, son of Francisco José da Graça Moura and wife Maria Teresa Amado da Cunha Seixas Navarro de Castro, of Northern Portugal bourgeoisie.
+Vasco Navarro da Graça Moura, GCSE GCIH OSE (3 January 1942 – 27 April 2014) was a Portuguese lawyer, writer, translator and politician.
+He was the son of Francisco José da Graça Moura and Maria Teresa Amado da Cunha Seixas Navarro de Castro, of Northern Portugal bourgeoisie.

 He was a Member of the European Parliament for the Social Democratic Party–People's Party coalition; part of the European People's Party–European Democrats group.

-He was Library Director of the Cultural Foundation Calouste Gulbekian where in Paris he presented in 2011 the novels Rosa by Mário Cláudio and Noir Toscan by Anna Luisa Pignatelli, published in 2009 by Éditions de la Différence, a Publishing House founded in Paris by the Portuguese poet Joaquim Vital and his wife Colette Lambrichs.
+He was Library Director of the Cultural Foundation Calouste Gulbekian in Paris where in 2011 he presented the novels Rosa by Mário Cláudio, and Noir Toscan by Anna Luisa Pignatelli.
+The books were published in 2009 by Éditions de la Différence, a publishing house founded in Paris by the Portuguese poet Joaquim Vital and his wife Colette Lambrichs.

-He married three times, firstly in 1964 to Maria Fernanda de Carvalho de Sá Dantas, secondly in 1985 to Clara Crabbé da Rocha (daughter of Miguel Torga) and thirdly in 1987 to Maria do Rosário Bandeira de Lima de Sousa Machado (b. c.
-1951), former and first wife of António Carlos Guerra Raposo de Magalhães, who died in 2004).
+He married three times: first, in 1964 to Maria Fernanda de Carvalho de Sá Dantas; second, in 1985, to Clara Crabbé da Rocha (daughter of Miguel Torga); and, third, in 1987, to Maria do Rosário Bandeira de Lima de Sousa Machado (b. c.
+1951), former and first wife of António Carlos Guerra Raposo de Magalhães, who died in 2004.
 He died on 27 April 2014 at the age of 72, after a long battle against cancer.